Emergency Services Careers

 Patients will always be taken to hospital when there is a medical need for this.
 However, paramedics now carry out more diagnostic tests and do basic procedures at the scene.
 Many crews also refer patients to social care services, and directly admit patients to specialist units such as major trauma centres or stroke units.
 Paramedics also administer a wide range of drugs to deal with conditions such as diabetes, asthma, allergic reactions, overdoses and heart failure.

 Support roles in ambulance services include emergency medical dispatchers and managers.
 There is also a non-emergency role called Patient Transport Services, which ensures that patients can get to their outpatient appointments.

 Applying for jobs

-The Diploma for Associate Ambulance Practitioners (AAPs) is nationally recognised by the NHS Ambulance Trusts and PAS providers, and has been designed with a focus on the key skills and knowledge for the learner wanting to qualify as an associate ambulance practitioner.
-It offers a level 4 Diploma, giving candidates a recognised qualification that allows them to progress into higher education to gain paramedic qualifications.
-You can find full details of the AAP qualification here.
+The level 4 Diploma for Associate Ambulance Practitioners (AAPs) is nationally recognised by the NHS Ambulance Trusts and PAS providers, and has been designed with a focus on the key skills and knowledge for the learner wanting to qualify as an associate ambulance practitioner, giving candidates a recognised qualification that allows them to progress into higher education to gain paramedic qualifications.
+Click here for full details of the AAP qualification.

 If you’re thinking of pursuing a career as an ambulance driver, FutureQuals’ level 2 and 3 ‘blue light’ driving courses are recognised by all NHS Ambulance Services in the UK, and you can use your ELC funding towards them.
 Developed in partnership with the NHS Ambulance Service Driver Training Advisory Group (DTAG), the qualifications currently available are: